 The benefits of diversity and inclusion in the workplace

-Workplace diversity and inclusion is an increasing area of focus for many organisations.
+Workplace diversity and inclusion is an increasing area of focus for many organisations, with more developing diversity strategies for effective success.
 In 2017, PwC’s Global Diversity and Inclusion Survey of business and human resource leaders found that 87% of respondents had stated diversity was an area of priority of focus for their organisation.
 There are plenty of good reasons why businesses are focusing on the topic and training their workforces and leaders to be more inclusive, but some of the most significant are the benefits of diversity and inclusion in the workplace, of which there are many.

 Benefit from a broader range of perspectives

 By ensuring you have a diverse range of employees and leaders from different backgrounds within your team, your business will benefit from a broader range of perspectives, experiences and opinions.
 This is crucial to being able to navigate tricky business challenges that impact many different types of people, as well as making sure business actions are properly critiqued by those with different viewpoints, thereby eliminating groupthink.

 One of the greatest benefits of diversity and inclusion in the workplace affects recruitment.
 By eliminating discrimination and bias within hiring teams and the more senior levels of your organisation, you will ensure bright candidates won’t get turned down by virtue of their gender, skin colour or other attributes, despite having great skills and experience.
 This means an increased number of high-quality candidates your business can choose from when hiring.